Battleground (2013): Aftermath

-Cody Rhodes and Goldust challenged Rollins and Reigns again for the WWE Tag Team Championship in a no disqualification tag team match.
+Cody Rhodes and Goldust challenged Seth Rollins and Roman Reigns again for the WWE Tag Team Championship in a no disqualification tag team match.
 Rhodes and Goldust defeated Rollins and Reigns after Big Show knocked out both Shield members, thus becoming the new champions.

 AJ Lee was legitimately sent home from the following night's Raw after she showed signs of a concussion stemming from her title defense at Battleground.
 On the October 18 episode of SmackDown, Brie Bella defeated Lee in a non-title match and three days later on Raw, she along with her sister Nikki defeated AJ and Tamina Snuka with Brie pinning AJ again, earning Brie a title match at Hell in a Cell.

 A second Battleground was held the following year, thus establishing Battleground as an annual event, although this second event was moved up to July.
 This second event in turn established Battleground as WWE's annual July PPV until the final event in 2017.
 That 2017 event was held exclusively for wrestlers from the SmackDown brand after the reintroduction of the brand extension in July 2016 in which the roster was divided between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Battleground was expected to return in 2018 for the Raw brand; however, the event was taken off WWE's PPV lineup as after WrestleMania 34 that year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.
+Battleground was then reinstated in 2023 for WWE's developmental brand, NXT.